 When house-sitting in Paris one is fortunate that the Metro gives access to almost any where you want to go – even in August when the much of the city takes on the guise of a sleepy village in the provinces – one can still travel easily and efficiently all over the place.
 A trip to Versailles in August from the northern centre of the city took only 45 minutes.

-On this particular visit with very few visitors to contend with, we found that while the inside of the Palais de Versailles was closed to us (it was August after all) there were enough grounds staff to supervise a visit to the gardens.
-And so we spent a fantastic day discovering the immense grounds of this extraordinary scene, which seemed somehow impervious to the ravages of time, and remarkably untouched by either revolution or the recent global financial disasters.
+On this experience house-sitting in Paris, with few visitors to negotiate, we found that while the inside of the Palais de Versailles was closed to us (it was August after all) there were enough grounds staff to supervise a visit to the gardens.
+And so we spent a fantastic day discovering the immense grounds of this extraordinary scene.
+Somehow it seemed impervious to the ravages of time.
+And outdoors the palace was remarkably untouched by either revolution or the recent global financial disasters.

-After touring the network of lakes, the Trianon, the miles of avenues of trees oak, cypress, amongst many other varieties, we returned to look at the intricate parterre.
+After touring the network of lakes and the Trianon we walked the miles of avenues of trees.
+There were oak, cypress, and many other varieties of trees.
+Then finally we returned to look at the intricate parterre.
 The gardens were at once splendid, and incredibly intricate.

-Closer inspection showed exactly how manicured each and every shrub and tree really was, as the groundsmen hand sheared all the angled topiary.
+Closer inspection showed exactly how manicured each and every shrub and tree really was.
+As you can see, the groundsmen hand sheared all the angled topiary.
 This is one way to sustain employment in a growing population during a recession.

-It was a fun visit and the house-sitting in Paris was a real experience, a feast for both eyes and palate, enlightening and easy on the pocket because of our stint as house-sitters.
+It was a really fun visit.
+And the house-sitting in Paris was a genuinely fabulous experience.
+It was a feast for both the eyes and the palate.
+Moreover, it was enlightening and easy on the pocket because of our stint as house-sitters.
 We didn’t have to pay for any accommodation, despite staying in the centre of one of the most expensive capitals in the world.
-Our friends were happy because we could take care of things for them in their absence.
+Our friends were happy because we could take care of their cat for them in their absence.
 And we were happy because we could run around Paris in the quiet of August being tourists.
 It was a real quid pro quo.
 House-sitting in Paris for us was a classic example of what they call collaborative consumption..!

 Lamia Walker is the founder of HouseSitMatch.com.